rairprotocol/dev-dapp-season1/Season 1 Tasks/7. New Dapp/README.md

 What makes DevDapp different is our attempt to incentivize developer contributions by offering a tangible reward, rather than relying solely on the inherent kindness implied in the open-source ethos.
 We want you to have your cake and eat it too.
 We also want others to learn from our successes and mistakes which is one of the reasons why we open-sourced.

-In this task, we want to see who can rise to the challenge of using our Open-Source RAIR-Dapp to make something new and interesting.
+In this task, we want to see who can rise to the challenge by using our Open-Source RAIR-Dapp to make something new and interesting.
 We're not asking for anything crazy, theres only a little over 2 months before the season ends so we are attempting to keep things reasonable.
 Our judging criteria is simple, we are looking for:

 1. A new/modified front end.
 2. A new and interesting feature or integration.